Susan Groag Bell: Early life

-Susan Groag was born on 25 January 1926 in Troppau (now known as Opava), in the German-speaking Sudetenland area of Czechoslovakia.
+Susan Groag was born on 25 January 1926 in Opava, in the German-speaking Sudetenland area of Czechoslovakia.
 Her father was a lawyer and both of her parents had Jewish heritage, though they converted to Lutheranism.
 In 1938, when the Germans annexed Sudetenland, Groag was no longer allowed to go to school.
 To protect his wife and daughter, Groag's father arranged a visa for his wife to work as a domestic in England, and dispatched them via train from Prague in January 1939.
 While her mother worked as a maid, they tried to arrange a visa for Groag's father, but were unsuccessful.
 He was unable to leave Czechoslovakia and was one of the victims of the Theresienstadt concentration camp.

 Groag attended a boarding school in Haywards Heath and upon graduating in 1943, she moved to Wales where she attended a high school program developed by the Czech government-in-exile.
 The curricula was designed to train students to help rebuild their homeland.
 When the war ended in 1945, Groag returned to Czechoslovakia with her classmates.
 Unable to reconcile her memories with the post-war reality, or identify with the nationalist aims of the country, within a year, Groag returned to London, where her mother had remained.
 Sidelined until 1950 by illness, in the second half of that year Groag married Alfred E. Barrington in Chelsea and moved to the United States in October.
 After a few years, the Barringtons divorced and in 1960, Groag married Ronald Bell, a physicist who lived in Woodside, California.